Resolute, Nunavut: Settlement

-They were told that they would be returned home after a year if they wished, but this offer was later withdrawn as it would have damaged Canada's claims to sovereignty in the area and the Inuit were forced to stay.
+They were told that they would be returned home after "two or three years" if they wished.
+However, this offer was later withdrawn as it would have damaged Canada's claims to sovereignty in the area and the Inuit were forced to stay.
 Eventually, the Inuit learned the local beluga whale migration routes and were able to survive in the area, hunting over a range of 18000 km2 each year.

 In 1993, the Canadian government held hearings to investigate the relocation program, and the following year the Royal Commission on Aboriginal Peoples issued a report entitled The High Arctic Relocation: A Report on the 1953–55 Relocation.
 The government paid $10 million CAD to the survivors and their families and gave a formal apology in 2008.

 The community was originally built 5 km from the base but, by the 1970s, the number of research people arriving in Resolute was causing problems.
 Between 1974 and 1975 the community was moved to a location allowing better municipal services, but poorly-sited for hunting purposes.